Phillip Adams (writer): Broadcasting

 Adams initially presented a late-night program on Sydney commercial radio station 2UE during the late 1980s and early 1990s before succeeding Virginia Bell in 1991 as presenter of ABC Radio National's Late Night Live, interviewing guests on a wide range of topics including politics, science, philosophy, history and culture.
 Late Night Live is broadcast across Australia on ABC Radio National, as well as on Radio Australia and the Internet.
-The program is broadcast live from 22:00 AEST/ADST and is repeated the following day at 16:00 AEST/ADST.
+The program is broadcast live Monday to Thursday from 22:00 AEST/ADST and is repeated the following day at 15:00 AEST/ADST.
 A serious discussion of world issues, the program is tempered with Adams' gentle and ironic humour.
 Regular contributors include Bruce Shapiro and Beatrix Campbell.
+Phillip's last episode was broadcast on 27 June 2024 and he will be replaced by David Marr.

 At times, Adams refers tongue-in-cheek to his listeners as "the listener" or "Gladys", as though he had only one listener; he also refers to listeners collectively as "Gladdies".
 In more recent years, Adams has begun introducing the show saying "Good evening Gladdies and Poddies", in reference to the show's growing podcast listener base.

 The current theme music is the first movement of Brescianello's Violin Concerto No. 4 in E minor, Op.
 1. Until March 2016 the theme was a short extract from the "Eliza Aria" from the Wild Swans Concert Suite by Elena Kats-Chernin, performed by the Tasmanian Symphony Orchestra with soprano Jane Sheldon, chosen in 2010.
 From 2007 to 2010, the theme music was Kats-Chernin's "Russian Rag", which Adams humorously refers to as "The Waltz of the Wombat".
 The previous music was Bach's Concerto for oboe, violin and orchestra in C minor, BWV 1060: III.
 Allegro.